Disclaimer: I do not own Harry Potter.

 Harry walked off to a corner to wallow in depression while Remus tied the rat to a wooden beam at the edge of the room.
 A quick Animagus Reversal Spell and there laid the unconscious form of one Peter Pettigrew.
 Wasting no time, Remus cast another Incarcerous and another two binding spells.
 Remus was cautious at best and downright paranoid at worst.
 Harry chalked it off as habits developed from keeping his furry form a secret for years.

 The once pot belly of Pettigrew now resembled a shallow crater as it sunk up to his spine and even a half-blind man could count the clearly visible ribs.
 His skin was of an unhealthy pallor and combined with the sunken cheeks, it gave him the appearance of a corpse.
 He lost most of his hair and the few remaining strands were of a dirty gray color.
 His grubby rags hung loosely on his frame, like blankets draped on a body, and his skin clung to his bones like plaster.
-Overall, the rat animagus looked like he was inches away from death door.
+Overall, the rat animagus looked like he was inches away from death's door.

 Despite feeling pity for the man before him, Sirius couldn't help but feel a vindictive pleasure at seeing Pettigrew like this; Looking just like how Sirius himself was when he escaped from Azkaban.
 Albeit less sexy and lacking his devilishly handsome and rogue looks.
-Couldn't miss that one.
+Couldn't ignore that one.

 They stared at Pettigrew for a few minutes, each lost in their own thoughts until Harry's question snapped them out of their trip down the memory lane.
 "What do we do now?"